 Fairy shrimp feed on algae, bacteria, protozoa, rotifers, and bits of detritus.
 The females carry eggs in an oval or elongate ventral brood sac.
 The eggs are either dropped to the pool bottom or remain in the brood sac until the female dies and sinks.
 The "resting" or "summer" eggs are known as cysts and are capable of withstanding heat, cold, and prolonged desiccation.
 When the pools fill in the same or subsequent seasons, some, but not all, of the eggs may hatch.
-The eggs hatch when the vernal pools till with rainwater.
+The egg bank in the soil may consist of eggs from several years of breeding (Donald 1983).
+The eggs hatch when the vernal pools fill with rainwater.
 The early stages of the fairy shrimp develop rapidly into adults.
 These non-dormant populations often disappear early in the season long before the vernal pools dry up.